Transdermal Delivery System

 Tear pouch along the dotted line.

-Do not use scissors because you may accidentally cut the patch and the medicine may leak out.
+Do not use scissors because you may accidentally cut the patch and the medicine may

 4. Remove the protective liner from the sticky side of the patch:

 Bend the patch so that the tab on the liner pops up.